 You can take the following steps to find out:

-- Use our map search tool (below) to determine if your home or business is in a vulnerable area.
+1. Use the map search tool to determine if your home or business is in a vulnerable area.

-- If you are in a vulnerable area, consult the list of drinking water threat activities below.
+2. If you are in a vulnerable area, consult the list of 22 prescribed drinking water threat activities provided in Ontario Regulation 287/07 Section 1.1 (1).
 Are you carrying out any of these activities on your property?

 MAP SEARCH TOOL

-Use the magnifying glass icon in the menu at the top right of the map to search for your address.
+To view the map you must accept the terms of the license agreement.
+Then, use the magnifying glass icon in the menu at the top left of the map to search for your address.